Meeting the yacht for the very first time – Sea trials on the Oyster 56.

 Susie mentioned that we’re getting the deal of the century and she wasn’t wrong.
 This same boat (but older) is selling for LOADS more.
 Yes – we know we’re getting a great deal.
 I explained to Susie that we didn’t haggle the price down because we wanted a deal…we had to haggle it down to afford it!
 Furthermore, we’re selling all our stuff to pay for the boat.
 I think it comforted her to know that we truly are on an adventure of a lifetime.
 We’re not some rich people looking for a little toy to play with.

 Back to the marina already?

-Tomorrow is the survey where the boat will be hulled out of the water.
-The surveyor will go over her with a fine tooth comb and we’ll find out if everything is okay within a few days.
+Tomorrow is the survey where the boat will be hauled out of the water.
+The surveyor will go over her with a fine-tooth comb and we’ll find out if everything is okay within a few days.
 The boat looks like it’s in pristine condition so I don’t expect there to be any major issues.
 YIKES!!

 Next Chapter: 14.
 Getting a yacht lifted out for a Marine Survey

 Previous Chapter: 12.
 Hours before we meet our new yacht…our new home!

 Or…if you’d like to carry on reading all about our journey from selling up and sailing away, you can purchase my book, ‘Changing Lifestyles – Trading the Rat Race in For A Sail Around The World,’